whatrocks/markov-commencement-speech/README.md

 # markov-commencement-speech
 🎓 Generate your own commencement speeches with Markov chains and a [dataset](https://floydhub.com/whatrocks/datasets/commencement) of some of the world's "best" commencement speeches.

-You might be able to deliver this pithy soundbite in your next speech:
+After running this project, you might be able to deliver this pithy soundbite in your next speech:

 > The secret to success in start-ups, or any other collaboration, is to stick an old head on a motorcycle weaving his way down the hall, he passed a door – it was empty.